Cupa Ligii: History

+held at the end of the 1993-94 season with the 18 teams of the Romanian first division and Rapid Bucharest being the winner and received a financial reward of $100,000.

-In April 2014, it was taken the decision to reestablish the competition, this time with official character, starting with the 2014–15 edition.
+In April 2014, it was decided to re-establish the competition, this time with official character, starting with the 2014–15 edition.
 Managed by the Liga Profesionistă de Fotbal (LPF), only teams from the Romanian top division were allowed to take part.
 FCSB (twice) and Dinamo București were winners of the cup before being abolished again in 2017.

+Finals (1994–2000)

-Finals (2014–2017)
+Finals (2014-2017)

-There were three previous friendly cups held in 1994, 1998 and 2000.
+There were three previous, cups held in 1994, 1998 and 2000.
 Those were won by Rapid București, FCM Bacău and Gloria Bistrița.

 Broadcasters

 From the 2014–15 season to the 2018–19 season, sister channels Look TV and Look Plus were meant to broadcast Cupa Ligii.
 The matches could have also been viewed on Digi Sport and Dolce Sport.